Personal trainers help others to achieve their fitness goals. It's an ideal career for anyone who is passionate about staying healthy

 - problem solving and stress management skills

-- ability to use information technology for a range of purposes including record keeping, class scheduling, session reminders, sales and invoicing, client and group management and analysing your clients' progress.
+- the ability to use information technology for a range of purposes including record keeping, class scheduling, session reminders, sales and invoicing, client and group management and analysing your clients' progress.

 Although it's possible to start a training course or apprenticeship to become a personal trainer with no prior relevant experience, many employers, as well as prospective clients, will expect you to have acquired relevant, active experience in the fitness sector.

-As a personal trainer, there are a number of different types of employer you could work for.
+There are a number of different types of employer you could work for.
 These include:

 - leisure centres